At Peru temple site, archaeologists explore 3,000-year-old 'condor's passageway'

 The temple complex features terraces as well as a network of passageways, which have only recently been discovered.

-Rick, a Stanford University archaeologist, has said much of the temple complex remains to be excavated.
+Rick, a Stanford University archeologist, has said much of the temple complex remains to be excavated.

 The entrance to the "condor's passageway" was first explored by Rick's team using cameras mounted on robots, seeking to negotiate the debris that once filled it as well as avoiding the risk of further collapse of the ancient architecture.